azimut/scenic/README.md

 # scenic

-This is a project to do ... something.
+This is a toy demo/graphics toolkit.
+Built using CEPL.

 ## License